 “Possibly the best hostel in the world.
 If you ever get the chance to visit and don’t, you don’t deserve the small piece of paradise this place truly is.
 6 out of 5 stars—trust me!”

-The dude is an old-school backpacker himself easily rivalling the exploits of Mr Hatton.
+The dude is an old-school backpacker himself.
 He even filled up a passport once!
 If he says it was a sticky place, then by God it was a sticky place.

 Of course, that was 5 years ago.
 While the reviews now are still positive, it’s apparent that the hostel has changed hands several times and reviews are no longer as glowing.
 There are even insinuations of a takeover by paramilitaries…?

 So, while perhaps it’s no longer one of the top hostels in the world, it’s still a renowned hostel in Colombia that deserves a spot on the wall of fame.
 There aren’t many places in the world you can spend your days strung up in a hammock above the clouds overlooking the jungles of the Sierra Nevada de Santa Marta ranges… while possibly having beers served to you by paramilitaries.
 Oh, Colombia!